aarushitandon0/rag-chatbot-using-llm-chromadb/README.md

 - Metadata Enrichment
   Include document metadata such as source URLs, tags, and confidence scores for more transparency and filtering.

-### LLM and Prompting

-- Prompt Optimization
-  Refine prompts using prompt engineering or chain-of-thought style to improve clarity and accuracy.

-- Tool Use via Function Calling
-  Enable support for OpenAI tool use (function calling) to integrate structured tool output generation.

-- Multilingual Support
-  Expand language support to allow input and output in multiple languages.

 ### UI and Deployment

-- Improved Streamlit UI
+- Improved UI
-  Add filter controls, dataset previews, and charts to create a more interactive front-end experience.
+  Enhance the user interface by adding filter controls, dataset previews, and visual charts for a more interactive experience.
+  Alternatively, build a dedicated front-end using **React** and **Tailwind CSS** for a modern, responsive design.

 - Query History
   Enable persistent storage of user queries and chatbot responses for reference or reuse.